PHUHLISANI NPC

 Picture

-Dr Rick de Satge is a Senior Research Associate and a former Director of Phuhlisani NPC.
-He has 40 years experience in the CSO and consulting spheres, working on land reform, land rights management, sustainable livelihoods, rural and urban development and popular education.
+Dr. Rick de Satge is a Senior Research Associate and a former Director of Phuhlisani NPC.
+He has 40 years' experience in the CSO and consulting spheres, working on land reform, land rights management, sustainable livelihoods, rural and urban development and popular education.
 He has worked extensively in South Africa, Zimbabwe and to a lesser extent in Botswana in a variety of development settings.
-He now focuses on Phuhlisani's land information website knowledgebase.land and linked Twitter account.
+He now curates Phuhlisani's land information website knowledgebase.land.
+He works as a part-time researcher for the Land Portal Foundation researching and compiling African country profiles and thematic portfolios.

 Proudly powered by Weebly